 Employee costs consist of salaries, benefits, employee travel and meals and entertainment.
-Total employee costs for the U.S. Targets are comprised of the costs associated with personnel located in California who oversee the day-to-day management of the dispensaries in addition to managing the accounting and finance functions of the U.S. operations.
+Total employee costs for the U.S. Operations are comprised of the costs associated with personnel located in California who oversee the day-to-day management of the dispensaries in addition to managing the accounting and finance functions of the U.S. operations.

-U.S. Target employee costs increased in the three months ended September 30, 2019 beyond simply including the results of the U.S. Targets for an entire three months, largely due to adding staff as a result of the increased sales volume realized in the period.
-In May and June 2019, the Company implemented a company-wide wage increase for all U.S. Target employees that were previously earning minimum wage in order to improve employee retention.
-In 2019, the Company rolled out a benefits plan that contributed to the Company's increased salary costs for the three month period ended December 31, 2019.
+U.S. Operations employee costs increased in the three and nine months ended September 30, 2020 by \$113,639 and \$436,758.
+The increase, other than due to comparison of employee costs for the full three months of U.S. Operations in the first half of 2020, versus employee costs of U.S. Operations from February 19, 2019 to March 31, 2019, is largely due to adding staff as a result of the increased sales volume realized in the three and nine month periods ended September 30, 2020.
+In May and June 2019, the Company implemented a company-wide wage increase for all U.S. Operations employees that were previously earning minimum wage in order to improve employee retention.
+In 2019, the Company rolled out a benefits plan that contributed to the Company's increased salary costs for the three and nine month periods ended September 30, 2020.